 - Use Condoms–Condoms may lower the risk of HPV and the risk of developing HPV-related diseases, such as genital warts and cervical cancer.
 However, HPV can infect areas that are not covered by a condom – so condoms may not fully protect against HPV.

 - Abstinence/Monogamous Relationships–You can reduce your chances of getting HPV by being in a faithful relationship with one partner; limiting your number of sex partners; and choosing a partner who has had no or few prior sex partners.

 Paying for the Vaccine:

 If you are under 19, Michigan law requires the consent of a parent to receive the vaccine.
 Many health insurance companies will cover the cost of vaccinations.
 If not, a program called Vaccines for Children (VFC) will cover the cost.

-If you are 19 to 26 years of age and do not have medical insurance that covers vaccination, you may be eligible for Free vaccine through a patient assistance program from the vaccine manufacturer.
-The application process is fast and easy and Health department staff will assist you in applying for the program.
+If you are 19 to 26 years of age and do not have medical insurance that covers vaccination, you may be eligible for Free vaccine through a patient assistance program or the Michigan Adult Vaccine Program.
+Contact your local health department office for additional information.

-For more information about HPV and vaccination, please visit the following sites:
+For additional information about HPV and vaccination, please visit the following sites: